aloshdenny/scratchgptv2-124M/README.md

 The city is located in the heart of the Aegean Sea
 ```

 Apparently, GPT-2 is quite bad at math and geography.
-The reason is because GPT-2 is a decoder-only model and only fares at text generation/completion.
+The reason is because GPT-2 is a decoder-only model and it fares better at text completion pipelines.
 It does not generate completely new information, rather its wholly autoregressive nature finishes your sentences.

 ## Video